Teaching and learning - advice for international students

 Support and learning resources

-During your course induction and over the first few weeks here, you’ll be given plenty of advice about your coursework from your lecturers and other staff.
+During your course induction and your first few weeks at the University, you’ll be given plenty of advice about your coursework from your lecturers and other staff.

 We also have teams across the University who can help you develop your study skills.